Clifford-Yen/HerculesDoc/source/_build/html/_sources/rst/input/output.rst.txt

     ..
 TODO: The difference between engineering depth and bedrock depth needs to be explained.

-To better understand the format of the station output files, refer to the section :ref:`Station outputs`.
+To better understand the format of the station output files, refer to the section :ref:`Station Outputs`.

-Output for planes
+Output for Planes
 =================
 A plane contains multiple grid points storing displacements on them.